CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Suspension Fork

 One of the main features of the Trek 3700 is the coil suspension front fork.
-It has 100mm travel that can absorb bumps and vibrations, contributing to a more comfortable ride.
+It has 100mm travel that absorbs bumps and vibrations, making the ride more comfortable.

 Its drawback is that it increases the overall weight of the bike.
 Models like the Trek 800 are lighter because their front fork is rigid.